Axiverse Lampposts: Introduction

 so axion masses can naturally populate many decades even when decay constants vary only polynomially~\cite{Arvanitaki:2009fg}.
 As a consequence, axions can play a role across a wide range of scales, from strong CP and dark matter~\cite{Peccei:1977hh,Wilczek:1977pj,Weinberg:1977ma,Abbott:1982af,Sikivie:1983ip,Dine:1982ah,Preskill:1982cy}, to inflation~\cite{Freese:1990rb,Dimopoulos:2005ac}, baryogenesis~\cite{Co:2019wyp,Asadi:2025cvm}, and anthropic scanning~\cite{Bachlechner:2017zpb,Bachlechner:2017hsj,Bachlechner:2018gew,Bachlechner:2019vcb}.

 In the decoupled picture, each axion can contribute a relic abundance set primarily by its initial misalignment angle and microscopic parameters

 where $H_{\rm eq}$ is the Hubble rate at matter--radiation equality, $M_{\rm pl}$ is the reduced Planck mass, and $\theta_{0,i}\equiv a_i(0)/f_{i}$ is set by inflationary dynamics.
-With many axions and a wide range of possibilities for on $(f_{i},\Lambda_i)$, this immediately raises a basic question: what experimental consequences should we generically expect from an axiverse, and which regions of parameter space are actually populated once inflationary initial conditions and anthropic weighting are taken into account?
+With many axions and a wide range of possibilities for their field ranges and potentials, $(f_{i},\Lambda_i)$, this immediately raises a basic question: what experimental consequences should we generically expect from an axiverse, and which regions of parameter space are actually populated once inflationary initial conditions and observed dark matter abundance are taken into account?